-This tool of the Jobs & Skills Management allows to describe precisely what is expected from the exercise of a profession, it is composed of 4 dimensions:
+This tool allows to describe precisely what is expected from any professional of a given occupation, it is composed of 4 dimensions:

-- Dimension 2: The catalog of this knowledge according to their typologies: the categories of skills.
+• Dimension 2: The catalog of this knowledge according to their typologies: the categories of skills.

-- Dimension 4: In some cases, a weighting of a skill (low, moderate or high) can be considered as shown in the visual below.
+• Dimension 4: In some cases, a weighting of a skill (low, moderate or high) can be considered as shown in the visual below.

 Once all employees and managers have estimated their levels, the repository becomes the basis of a skills mapping.